clr-apache/jdo-specification/README.md

 The following sections explain each of these document types and how to work with them.
 ## Getting Started
-Download Apache OpenOffice 3.4 from https://www.openoffice.org/download/
-and then download and install the Template Changer extension https://extensions.services.openoffice.org/project/templatechanger.
+Download the latest Apache OpenOffice from https://www.openoffice.org/download/ and then download and install the Template Changer extension https://extensions.services.openoffice.org/project/templatechanger.
 The template changer is needed if you  make style changes to the template.